Fairness Interventions in Classification: A Study on AI Explainability: Choosing a Fairness Metric conditioned on True Labels

 \subsection{Always prefer Equalized Odds?}

-The foregoing arguments notwithstanding, there remain reasons to doubt the validity of conditional metrics in every situation.
-For comparison, consider another realistic financial classification task in which the bank-teller has to estimate which client is a “good risk” or “bad risk” based on age, sex, profession, accounts, and credit amount, as appears in the \href{https://www.kaggle.com/datasets/uciml/german-credit}{German Credit dataset}.\footnote{\url{https://www.kaggle.com/datasets/uciml/german-credit}.}
+The foregoing arguments notwithstanding, there remain reasons to doubt the validity of conditional metrics in every situation. {In order to answer this worry, we use the same methodology, namely we need to vary the case and to consider more examples.} For comparison, consider another realistic financial classification task in which the bank-teller has to estimate which client is a “good risk” or “bad risk” based on age, sex, profession, accounts, and credit amount, as appears in the \href{https://www.kaggle.com/datasets/uciml/german-credit}{German Credit dataset}.\footnote{\url{https://www.kaggle.com/datasets/uciml/german-credit}.}

-Here, a hidden bias may very well have influenced the decision to label clients as ``good risk'' or ``bad risk'', simply because the labels ``good'' and ``bad'' are not purely factual (unlike ``earning over \$50,000''), but evaluative and judge-dependent (\cite{solt2018multidimensionality}).
+Here, a hidden bias may very well have influenced the decision to label clients as ``good risk'' or ``bad risk'', simply because the labels ``good'' and ``bad'' are not purely factual (unlike ``earning over \$50,000''), but evaluative and judge-dependent (\cite{solt2018multidimensionality,icard2023measuring}).
 The bias may be reflected in spurious correlations between variables, for instance between ``good risk'' and male.
 Applied to this distribution of the labels, a model achieving Equalized Odds will predict overall positive rates which replicate wrong or undesirable base rates, under-representing the “good risk” women.

 The choice between conditional and unconditional fairness criteria represents two different visions of distributive justice (\cite{rawls1999justice}).
 An appeal to unconditional fairness criteria is justified when the basic labels and their distribution can be suspected of an initial unwanted bias \cite{wachter2020bias}.
 On the other hand, the use of conditional metrics is justified when the goal is to ground prediction in descriptions and distributional properties of a population that need to be faithfully represented \cite{dwork2012fairness}.